Are Italian HX coffee machines a good choice?

 Should I choose a vibration pump or a rotary pump?

 Vibration pumps deliver a lower flow rate and a more gentle pressure ramp up so they are recommended if you are looking for the very best coffee extraction.
-However, rotary machines are generally quieter.
-For the best of both worlds look at the Profitec Pro 500 which offers vibration pump performance without the "vibe rattle."
+However, rotary pumps are quieter.
+For the best of both worlds look at the Profitec Pro 500 coffee machine which offers vibration pump performance without the "vibe rattle."

-For home espresso machines please avoid buttons.
+For home coffee machines please avoid buttons.
 The primary reason for this is that for truly great espresso you need to extract by colour, not by time or by volume.
-This may sound tricky but don't be concerned at all - you can read about extracting by colour on my training page.
-A secondary reason is that buttons takes away that hands-on manual espresso machine feeling.
+This may sound tricky but don't be concerned at all - you can read about extracting by colour on my Training Page.

 Are manual lever machines better than traditional machines?